-For the coffee geeks out there who want it all comes the Espro Travel Press, a unique French press that served up one of the best brews of all our tested devices.
+For the coffee geeks out there who want it all comes the Espro Travel Press, a unique French press that serves up one of the best brews of all our tested devices.

 This press was destined to impress.
 The brew we received each and every time was top notch.